New Flavors of Colorado festival comes to Avon

 The festival is full of entertaining and educational events all tied back to local artisans and their craft.
 From food and drink tastings, live music, seminars and panel discussions, an art showcase and activities for the kids, the Flavors of Colorado festival offers something unique and interesting for everyone.

-The Farm to Chef's Table charity dinner kicks off the festival Friday from 6 to 9 p.m.
-Guests will enjoy an intimate, perfectly paired, four-course meal featuring two of Colorado's finest culinary artists.
+The Farm to Chef’s Table charity dinner kicks off the festival Friday, Aug.
+15, from 6 to 9 p.m.
+Guests will enjoy an intimate, perfectly paired, four-course meal featuring two of Colorado’s finest culinary artists.
 Executive Chef Chris Thompson at The Nickel in Denver and Executive Chef Veronica Morales at Eat + Drink located in Edwards will each prepare two courses for the evening.
 Keith Villa, Blue Moon Brewing Company founder and master brewer, will be on-hand to pair each dish with a hand selected craft beer from the Blue Moon portfolio of beers.
-Bonnie & The Clydes will cap the evening off with a private performance for dinner guests.
-Tickets for this all-inclusive evening are $100 per person or $50 for those 13 and younger with proceeds benefiting Walking Mountains Science Center.
-Tickets are limited; reserve your seat at http://www.flavors ofcolorado.com.
+Bonnie and The Clydes will cap the evening off with a private performance for dinner guests.
+Tickets for this all-inclusive evening are $100 per person/$50 for those 13 and younger with proceeds benefiting Walking Mountain Science Center.
+Tickets are limited; reserve your seat at http://www.flavorsofcolorado.com.

 Food and beverage tasting: Attendees can enjoy great bites from Colorado chefs, restaurants, craft brewers and craft distillers.
 Taste their creations in Avon’s Nottingham Park throughout the weekend.
 Attendees will swap out Flavor Dollars in exchange for a bite or sip of the different Colorado flavors.

-Live music: The musical lineup is filled with top talent from around the state featuring nationally known acts.
+The musical lineup is filled with top talent from around the state, featuring nationally known acts.
 The lineup includes: Todd Park Mohr, The Congress, Filthy Children, Delta Sonics, Eminence Ensemble, Finders & Youngberg, Dixie Leadfoot, Bonnie & The Clydes and The Laughing Bones.
-Bonnie & The Clydes will perform at Friday evening's Farm to Chef's Table charity dinner; and Todd Park Mohr, of Big Head Todd & The Monsters, will be taking the stage, headlining Saturday evening.
-To see the full musical lineup and festival schedule, visit flavorsof colorado.com
+Bonnie & her Clydes will perform at Friday evening’s, Aug.
+15, Farm to Chef’s Table charity dinner and Todd Park Mohr, of Big Head Todd & The Monsters, will be taking the stage headlining Saturday evening, Aug.
+16. To see the full musical lineup and festival schedule, visit flavorsofcolorado.com.

-Panel discussions and educational seminars: Meet and learn from Colorado's own experts as they share with you information that will interest you, educate you and even inspire you.
+At various panel discussions and educational seminars, you can meet and learn from Colorado’s own experts as they share information that will interest you, educate you and even inspire you.
 These are free to attend, no sign-up required.
+They include:

-• "How to pick the most flavorful Colorado Produce," Saturday at noon.
-Led by Colorado Proud, this seminar will educate attendees on how to choose the best produce with a focus on how to buy local to support local companies, chefs, farmers, etc.
+• “How to pick the most flavorful Colorado Produce,” Saturday, Aug.
+16, at noon.
+Led by Colorado Proud, this seminar will educate attendees on how to choose the best produce with a focus on how buying local to support local companies, chefs, farmers, etc.

-• "Blue Moon Brewing Company; Past, Present and Future," Saturday at 2 p.m.
-Keith Villa, master brewer and founder of Blue Moon Brewing Company, will speak to the history and backstory of the Blue Moon Brewing Company, how the brand has evolved during the past 20 years, and how it will continue to evolve moving forward.
+• “Blue Moon Brewing Company; Past, Present and Future,” Saturday, Aug.
+16, at 2 p.m.
+Keith Villa, master brewer and founder of Blue Moon Brewing Company, will speak to the history and backstory of the Blue Moon Brewing Company, how the brand has evolved over the last 20 years and how it will continue to evolve moving forward.
 The session will be followed by a Q&A session.

 • Art Gallery Showcase: Walk through the art gallery showcase and browse the wide array of creative talent these local Colorado artists posses.
 Their art will not only be on display, but many artists will also be selling their art throughout the festival.